GerhardBotha97/niobium/INFO.md

 This is useful for excluding large dependency directories, temporary build artifacts, and sensitive files from your command execution environment.

-A sample `.bluewaspignore` file is available in the `examples/sample.bluewaspignore` file for reference.
+A sample `.niobiumignore` file is available in the `examples/sample.niobiumignore` file for reference.

 ## Basic Structure